Hack23/cia-compliance-manager/docs/architecture/WORKFLOWS.md

 # 🔁 CIA Compliance Manager CI/CD Workflows

 This document details the continuous integration and deployment workflows used in the CIA Compliance Manager project.
-The workflows automate testing, security scanning, and release procedures to ensure code quality, security, and reliable deployment.
+The workflows automate testing, security scanning, and release procedures to ensure code quality and security compliance.

 ## 📚 Related Architecture Documentation